f2acode/certification-70-480/1 - Access and secure data/2 - Write code that interacts with UI controls/readme.md

 > Scalable Vector Graphics, SVG is a W3C XML dialect to mark up graphics.
 IT is partially implemented in Firefox, Opera, WebKit browsers, Internet Explorer and other browsers.

+SVG is an XML language, similar to XHTML, which can be used to draw vector graphics.

+SVG provides elements for circles, rectangles, and simple and complex curves.
+A simple SVG document consists of nothing more than the <svg> root element and several basic shapes that build a graphic together.
+In addition there is the <g> element, which is used to group several basic shapes together.